 Nanochromis Natural Habitats

-It must first be noted that there is really very little precise information available about the natural habitats of Nanochromis.
+It must first be noted that I’ve found very little precise information about the natural habitats of Nanochromis.
 Reportedly, they are found in large rivers and lakes and may be absent from smaller streams.
-I don’t know if this is because they aren’t found in smaller waters or if it indicates a lack of sampling.
+I don’t know if this is because they aren’t found in smaller waters, if it indicates a lack of sampling, or if it is from a lack of publishing collection information.
 While there’s not a lot of info available, the books and species description papers I’ve read do provide some information.

-4 of the 8 Nanochromis species are rheophillic species found in fast-flowing water.
+4 of the 8 Nanochromis species are rheophilic species found in fast-flowing water.
 These species, N. consortus, N. minor, N. parilus, and N. splendens, were described in 1976 based on collections taken in and near the rapids of the lower Congo.
-These collections were made using the piscicide rotenone, a poison that kills all the fish in the river.
-All possible fish were captured resulting in a collection of over 7,000 fish in 129 species.
+They were collected by using the piscicide rotenone, a poison that kills all the fish in the river.
+Following the rotenone application, all possible fish carcasses were gathered which resulted in a collection of over 7,000 fish from 129 species.

-A collection on this scale didn’t provide detailed habitat information on the sampled species.
+A collection on this scale couldn’t provide detailed habitat information on the sampled species.
 The rotenone collections were conducted across fairly large areas with variable depths, usually 3 – 6 ft deep.
 The fish were collected after they floated to the surface so there are no accounts of the exact habitat where any particular species preferred to live.
 The Nanochromis may have been over the sand, close to rocky shoals, or anywhere within the sampled area.
-Water conditions for these collections showed conditions more neutral than the black waters found in the Cuvette Centrale. pH ranged from 6.5 to 8.5 in fairly soft water with temperatures ranging from 76°F to 84°F.
+Water conditions for these collections were more neutral than the extremes of the waters in the Cuvette Centrale. pH ranged from 6.5 to 8.5 in fairly soft water with temperatures ranging from 76°F to 84°F.

 New collections reported in 2011 (Schwarzer, Misof, Ifuta, & Schliewen) provide more precise habitat descriptions for the rheophilic species.
 The authors report that Nanochromis are only found in the rapids themselves where the substrate is either sand or bedrock.
 They are not found in the sections of slow-moving water between the rapids.

-It’s difficult to be sure of the range of Nanochromis nudiceps which seems to be found both above and below the.
+It’s difficult to be sure of the range of Nanochromis nudiceps.
 In the 1899 description, the type locality was listed as Kutu, Lake Leopold II, Zaire (Lake Mai Ndombe).
 In 1964 they were reported to have been collected in Lac Tumba but, to the best of my knowledge, this has never been confirmed.
 These reports would indicate a lacustrine-aligned species but this is not confirmed and it is generally grouped with the more rheophilic members listed above.

 The two lacustrine species, N. transvestitus, and N. wickleri are found in Lake Mai Ndombe where N. transvestitus is said to inhabit waters to a depth of about 3 ft in areas with sandy substrate distributed among rocky patches.
-N. wickleri is found over rocky areas at depths of 3- 6 ft.
+N. wickleri is found over rocky areas at depths of 3-6 ft.
 The lake is very acidic with a pH of about 4.0 and the water is clear but stained dark with high humic content.
-The water is so dark colored that at a one-foot depth you cannot see your hand in the water.
+It’s reported that the water is so dark colored that at a one-foot depth you cannot see your hand in the water.
 It seems that the substrate varies from soft mud to solid rock.
 Unfortunately, I’ve not seen any published accounts specific to Nanochromis habitats.

 Nanochromis Aquarium Care

 Although we don’t have extensive information about their natural habitats, aquarists have many years of successfully keeping and breeding them in home aquaria.
 Generally speaking, aquarium care is the same for all species in the genus.
 They are all cave spawners that form pairs for breeding.
-These pairings may last on a long-term basis or the pair bond might not last.
+These pairings may last on a long-term basis or the pair bond might not last beyond a single spawning attempt.

 Setting up a Nanochromis Aquarium